 How to organize your content with context

-Our intuitive one-to-many tagging approach, auto-associations and organizational system means your research lives in multiple “locations” at once.
+Our intuitive one-to-many tagging approach, auto-associations, and organizational system mean your research lives in multiple “locations” at once.
 This adds crucial context that drastically increases findability/discoverability in comparison to other systems on the market today.

 One of the most powerful things about our organization system is just how configurable it is – your content can be organized by industry, contact, theme, organization (e.g. Fund Manager, Company, etc,), and any number of other “types” of custom tags.